-This is a take-home, open-book, open notes exam; you even may use Maple or Wolfram Alpha to assist you in calculations.
+This is a take-home, open-book, open notes exam; you even may use Maple to assist you in calculations.
 You must, however, complete it entirely on your own.
-It is due on Friday, Dec 13, 2013 - no exception.
+It is due on the last day of exams - no exception.
 Please indicate clearly where each problem starts and do not forget to put your name on your exam.